t2kx/PracticalDevOpsTraining/Exercises/exercise01.md

 1. How to create a RESTful Web API project with OWIN from scratch
 1. Understand the importance of NuGet (will become even more important with .NET Core)
 1. Learn very basics about ASP.NET Web API development (this will not be a deep dive as we focus on DevOps, not just Dev)
+1. Commit solution to a git repository in VSTS

 ## Creating Project in Visual Studio